An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Extension price

-Starting from 12 000 €/participant based on 1 to 12 participants.
+Starting from €12 000/participant based on 1 to 12 participants.

 Cape Town and its surroundings

 Although Cape Town is not a big city strictly speaking, its position between ocean and mountains and its history offer us dozens of wonders to discover and many experiences to try.
 A night in Cape Town in a comfortable hotel on a busy street in the city center will cost you between 40 and 50 euros with breakfast.
-Among the activities to do, here is a (non-exhaustive!) list not to be missed: climb Table Mountain and descend by the funicular with a view of the ocean, visit the marvelous Kirstenbosch Botanical Garden on the slopes of the mountain de la Table, discover the colony of Cape penguins on Boulder beach, visit the colorful streets and houses of Bo-Kaap, buy your souvenirs in Greenmarket Square, dine at sunset in Camps Bay, taste the wines of the region in Constantia Nek, hike or go mountain biking to discover the Cape of Good Hope reserve to discover the endemic flora of the Cape and its local fauna (baboons, moose, ostriches), go for a day for a hike, swim and rock climbing lessons at Silvermine Reserve, visit Robben Island where Nelson Mandela was imprisoned during Apartheid, and more.
+Among the activities to do, here is a (non-exhaustive!) list not to be missed: climb Table Mountain and descend by the funicular with a view of the ocean, visit the marvelous Kirstenbosch Botanical Garden on the slopes of the Table Mountain, discover the colony of Cape penguins on Boulder Beach, visit the colorful streets and houses of Bo-Kaap, buy your souvenirs in Greenmarket Square, dine at sunset in Camps Bay, taste the wines of the region in Constantia Nek, hike or go mountain biking to discover the Cape of Good Hope reserve to discover the endemic flora of the Cape and its local fauna (baboons, moose, ostriches), go for a day for a hike, swim and take rock climbing lessons at Silvermine Reserve, visit Robben Island where Nelson Mandela was imprisoned during Apartheid, and more.
 There are also beautiful safaris to be done a few hours away.
 Depending on your desires and the time you have, we can help you build the ideal extension to end your expedition in South Africa in style.

 Extension duration